wayne-currie/entra-id-homelab/README.md

 ### Project Overview

-In this project, I built an Active Directory in Azure by deploying a Windows Server 2022 domain controller in Azure and connected my local Windows 11 virtual machine running in VMware to the domain through a Point‑to‑Site VPN.
+In this project, I built an Active Directory environment in Azure by deploying a Windows Server 2022 domain controller in Azure and connected my local Windows 11 virtual machine running in VMware to the domain through a Point‑to‑Site VPN.

 ---
 ## Project Steps